 2018 - The Champaign Aviation Museum, In honor of the late Jerry Shiffer, and his family

 who have generously nurtured the Champaign Museum in its mission to restore aircraft, educate the public, and honor veterans.

 2019 - The recipients are Neil Armstrong (posthumously) for his first man on the moon achievement 50 years ago, and the Armstrong Air & Space Museum for memorializing Armstrong, the moon landing, and Ohio Aviation.

 Recipients and presenters of the 2016 Trailblazer Awards pose with their citations following the Aviation Trail luncheon April 15 at the Hope Hotel & Conference Center.
 From left to right they are: Paul Woodruff, ATI trustee and award presenter to the Air Force Museum Foundation; Frances Duntz, Foundation Chairman of the Board of Trustees; Lt.
 Gen. Jack Hudson (USAF Ret.)
 Director of the National Museum of the U.S. Air Force; and Col. Roger McClure (USAF Ret.), ATI trustee and award presenter to the Museum.

-Sinclair Community College’s Aviation Technology Department is the recipient of Aviation Trail’s 2015 Trailblazer Award to be presented Wednesday, April 15, in Dayton.
+Sinclair Community College’s Aviation Technology Department was the recipient of Aviation Trail’s 2015 Trailblazer Award presented Wednesday, April 15, in Dayton.

 John Bosch has been named ATI's 2014 Trailblazer.
 A dinner in his honor was held April 16th at the Presidential Banquet Center.